Relapsing Multiple Sclerosis (RMS)

 English, Spanish

-Daniel Ontaneda is a Neurologist in Cleveland, Ohio.
+Daniel Ontaneda is a Neurologist practicing medicine in Cleveland, Ohio.
 Dr. Ontaneda is rated as an Elite provider by MediFind in the treatment of Relapsing Multiple Sclerosis (RMS).
-His top areas of expertise are Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), CACH Syndrome, and Encephalitis.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Multiple Sclerosis (MS), Relapsing Multiple Sclerosis (RMS), CACH Syndrome, and Encephalitis.
+Dr. Ontaneda is board certified in American Board Of Psychiatry And Neurology, 2010.

 Elite in Relapsing Multiple Sclerosis (RMS)